Skip to content

 Salesforce Data Loader is the standard tool for most migrations:

-• Insert — Creates new records
+• Insert: Creates new records

-• Update — Updates existing records (requires Salesforce ID or External ID)
+• Update: Updates existing records (requires Salesforce ID or External ID)

-• Upsert — Insert or update based on External ID match
+• Upsert: Insert or update based on External ID match

-• Delete — Soft delete records
+• Delete: Soft delete records

-• Hard Delete — Permanently delete (requires Bulk API enabled)
+• Hard Delete: Permanently delete (requires Bulk API enabled)

-• Export / Export All — Extract data including soft-deleted records
+• Export / Export All: Extract data including soft-deleted records

-Command-line mode enables scripting and scheduling:
+Command-line mode supports scripting and scheduling:

 # Example: command-line Data Loader for automated loads